So you want a big overland expedition truck?

 They will go anywhere. …..
 No they will not.

-They are good , but as will everything off road the weight is the killer, most trucks that are converted to be overland expedition trucks end up at there max weight which is not good for off roading and they also usually being top heavy.
-Unimogs tend to be the worst for feeling like they will fall over even on a small roundabout .
+They are good, but like everything off-road the weight is the killer and you cannot ignore the laws of physics, most trucks that are converted to be overland expedition trucks end up at or above their max weight especially if the base truck was a 7.5 tonne to start with, this weight is not good for off-roading and they also usually being top heavy.
+Unimogs tend to be the worst for feeling like they will fall over even on a small roundabout.

 The weight also means they sink real easy, if you have a great big 8×8 then they also sink, but the word stuck is on another level, I have seen six Kamaz 8×8 service trucks stuck in the Mauritanian desert up to there axles, took them 7 days to get themselves out and I have seen a 8×8 Mercedes fall over in a flat wadi when it hit a little soft spot !!

-The trucks above all got stuck on what will have looked like solid ground from the cab.
+These trucks all got stuck on what will have looked like solid ground from the cab.

 Most of the time people buy them just so they can get in that nice little place to camp, not really off roading but just getting out of the way.
 We do it all the time, hiding around the back of a dune or just driving a hundred meters to the side of a river, then you are out of sight ready for a peaceful night, but be warned this can catch you out.
 I bet that these drivers thought they were driving through/ over was nothing.